ulfschneider/ulfschneider.github.io/_posts/reading/2020-03-01-the-shape-of-design.md

 <p>… our collective ideas advance with the same limitations.</p>

 <p>… Our magicians—our Henry Fords, our Billie Holidays, our Gutenbergs, Disneys, and Marie Curies—do not stand on the inside of what is possible and push; they imagine what is just outside of what we deem possible and pull us towards their vision of what is better. </p>

+<p>… the primary position in conversation is the one listening rather than the speaker …</p>

+<p>… Web design connects the user to the site’s owner and offers a venue for the connection to develop and grow.</p>

+<p>… The qualities of design consistently change, because there is a wide variety of characteristics in what design connects.
+It means that design lives in the borderlands – it connects, but it does not anchor. </p>

+<p>… Design can speak the tongue of art with the force of commerce.
+The products of design maneuver in the streets of the city where people live, rather than the halls of a museum where they must be visitors.
+There needn’t be the pressure of artistic credibility or commercial profitability always present, which means that the work of the designer can go further in shaping culture than a traditional piece of art, and make money in a way that has more soul and spill-over benefits than straight commerce.</p>

+<p>… It means that the products of design are not autonomous objects, but are creations that bridge in-between spaces to provide a way toward an intended outcome.
+The design must be transformative for it to be successful.
+It must take us somewhere.
+Airports and train stations are other examples of non-autonomous creations that exist as in-between spaces, because they have been built out of our desire to go somewhere else.
+Even cathedrals could be considered spaces of transit, because they seek to connect the physical world with the spiritual realm.
+Design is akin to these places in that their usefulness is defined by the consequences of the connections they facilitate.
+A train station that doesn’t create a lust for exploration is flawed, just as a cathedral that doesn’t inspire awe is a failure.</p>
 </i>

+<p>… The necessities and influence of subject and context, whether in portraiture, installation, or design, take time to unfold.
+It is the designer’s job to figure out a way to have a problem show its actual self so that he can respond to the truth that has emerged.
+Getting to know a problem is a bit like getting to know a person: it’s a gradual process that requires patience, and there is no state of completion.
+You can never know the full of a problem, because there is never comprehensive information available.
+You have to simply draw the line somewhere and make up the rest as you go along.</p>
 </figure>

 The book is available online: [The Shape of Design](https://shapeofdesignbook.com)